Moira, County Down: Government and politics

 At a national level Moira is part of the Lagan Valley constituency, represented by DUP MP Sir Jeffrey Donaldson.
 At a provincial level the identically named and districted Lagan Valley includes Moira.
 This multi-member constituency is also dominated by unionists.

 Demography

-The population of Moira on Census day (27 March 2011) was 4,591 people.
+The population of Moira at the 2011 census was 4,591 people.
 Their demographic characteristics were as follows: